frederic-perez/AmE-dictionary/data/dictionary.md

 __numismatist__ _n_ A collector and student of money (and coins in particular). _Syn_ coin collector
 __nummary__ _adj_ Of or relating to coins.
 __nunchucks__ _n_ :two::hammer:
+__nurdle__ _n_ A non-technical term that refers to a plastic pellet that is usually less than 0.2 inch (0.5 centimeter) in diameter or length, that is the raw material from which plastic products are manufactured, and that is a common pollutant of global waters and beaches.
 __nurse<sup>1</sup>__ _n_
 __nurse<sup>2</sup>__ _vt_ :three::hammer:
 __nurse<sup>3</sup>__ _vi_ __1__ To serve as a nurse. __2a__ To take milk from the breast or teat; suckle: _The baby is nursing._ _Puppies nurse for a few weeks._ __b__ To feed an offspring from the breast or teat: _a mother who’s nursing; what to feed cows when they’re nursing._